sodal-project/cartographer/README.md

 ### Node.js Version Issues

-- If you see warnings about using an odd-numbered Node.js version, consider switching to an even-numbered LTS version for production use.
+- If you encounter any issues with Node.js, make sure you're using exactly version 23.11.0 as required.
-- The project requires Node.js 20.0.0 or higher, but using versions like 20.x or 22.x is recommended for stability.
+- The project requires Node.js 23.11.0 specifically.
+Make sure to use exactly this version.

 ## Contributing